 War, depression, changing tastes and the threat of phylloxera had a major impact on cool climate viticulture in Australia at the turn of the century and by 1937 wine production in the Yarra Valley had ceased.

 In 1963, Reg Egan founded Wantirna Estate marking the beginning of the resurrection of the Yarra Valley as a premium wine growing region.
 St. Huberts began replanting in 1966, Dr Bailey Carrodus followed with his Yarra Yering vineyard in 1969 and Guill de Pury began replanting the family vineyards at Yeringberg in the same year.
-Peter McMahon planted his Seville Estate vineyard in 1972 and within 20 years the French Champagne house Moet & Chandon had opened its doors and the Yarra Valley region was again being recognized as one of the premium cool-climate viticultural regions in the country, if not the world.
+Doc Middleton began planting at Mount Mary in 1971 and Pete McMahon his Seville Estate vineyard in 1972.
+Within 20 years the French Champagne house Moet & Chandon had opened its doors and the Yarra Valley region was again being recognized as one of the premium cool-climate viticultural regions in the country, if not the world.

 The cooler climate means the region produces outstanding wines from the thinner-skinned varieties such as Chardonnay and Pinot Noir, whilst on the warmer areas of the lower valley it is also producing exceptional, fuller-bodied reds from varieties such as Cabernet Sauvignon and Shiraz.
 Through Domaine Chandon the region has also gained renown for its earlier picked sparkling wines as well.

 Rising winemaker Tom Belford was raised at Yarra Glen in the Yarra Valley and his career in both the industry and the region commenced at the age of 16, when he started working at Yarra Ridge during school holidays.